Professional training in Dance

 This course in Dance is designed to take you from student-in-training right the way through to professional dancer, prepared for everything the industry expects of you as a performer.

-Our Dance course incorporates HNC and HND qualifications (accredited by SQA) into three years of rigorous and disciplined training in technique and performance and can be part-funded by SAAS.
+Our Dance course incorporates HNC and HND qualifications (awarded by SQA) into three years of rigorous and disciplined training in technique and performance and can be part-funded by SAAS.
 With up to an incredible 50 hours of classes per week, our diploma course is definitely a full-time programme, providing you with an affordable and great value path to the profession of your dreams.

 Get the training you need to compete on the international stage without having to spend three expensive years in London!